Chairs' and Directors' Guide to the SFU Human Rights Policy

 This guide is intended as a quick point of reference should any of the people in your unit request assistance with a problem related to discrimination or harassment.

 The Human Rights Office is located at AQ 3045.
-Marie Brunelle, Director, Human Rights office, is available by appointment to assist you in resolving complaints in your unit.
+Kristen Woo, Director, Human Rights office, is available by appointment to provide you with advice and guidance on a full range of human rights issues that may arise in your unit.
 She can be reached at 778.782.4446 and same day appointments are usually available.

 SFU Human Rights Policy

-The SFU Human Rights Policy covers discrimination and three types of harassment, as follows:
+The SFU Human Rights Policy covers discrimination and discriminatory harassmen: